 The hotel's Cliff at Cap and Naked Fisherman are among the island's best restaurants, with overwater dining, vast wine cellars, live jazz, and esteemed Welsh executive chef Craig Jones.
 Knocking items off your bucket list?
 A "Champagne zipline" whooshes bubbly to Rock Maison, a private dining deck betwixt cliff and surf.

-East Winds is a Caribbean hideaway with 30 gaily painted, peaked-roof cottages amidst a tropical garden by the sea.
+East Winds is a Caribbean hideaway with 30 gaily painted, peaked-roof cottages amidst a tropical garden by the sea, plus an ocean-front beach house.
 The resort draws guests seeking secluded romance, a sheltered ivory-sand beach, and perhaps a perch for Antilles birdwatching.
 According to the vast majority of TripAdvisor commenters, the resort satisfies the criteria of five-star hotel service.

 East Winds is an elite all-inclusive resort.
 Its covered luxuries include all-day Champagne, wine-paired menus, yoga and Pilates classes, sailboat parties, beach barbecues, and rum tastings.
 Massages and beauty treatments are performed in an open-air spa pavilion, unforgettably enhanced by Saint Lucia's caressing trade winds.